ajoberstar/reckon/README.md

   // omit this to use the default of 'minor' defaultInferredScope = 'patch'

+  // omit this to use the deafult of 'patch'
+  // if you use branches like maintenance/1.2.x, set this to 'minor'
+  // if you use branches like maintenance/2.x, set this to 'major' parallelBranchScope = 'minor'

   // omit to use default remote
   remote = 'other-remote'